alexfcoding/NeuralLibrary/README.md

 ## DLL Usage

-### Code example of 800x400x200x30 multilayer perceptron training on 30 different noisy signals (1 to 31Hz) with 0.005 learning rate / 5 epochs x 1000 samples
+#### Code example of 800x400x200x30 multilayer perceptron training on 30 different noisy signals (1 to 31Hz) with 0.005 learning rate / 5 epochs x 1000 samples

-##### Accuracy 99,17%, see results below
+#### Accuracy 99,17%, see results below

 ```
-// - Add NeuralLibrary.dll reference to project in Visual Studio
+// - Add NeuralLibrary.dll and MathNet.Numerics.dll references to project in Visual Studio
 // - Add "using NeuralLibrary;"
+// - Add "using MathNet.Numerics;"
 // To simplify the example, each network output value corresponds to [frequency value + 1 Hz] signal class

 int epochs = 5;